The first question which most people ask is

 transmissions starting late 2013/early 2014.
-Details of each transmitter`s MUX allocations are to be found on pages 34 to 36 of this Ofcom document, also see this link and this one.
-It will be noted that the transmission powers of the new HD MUXES are lower than for the existing 6.
+Details of each transmitter`s MUX allocations are to be found on pages 34 to 36 of this Ofcom document, also see this link.
+It will be noted that the transmission powers of the new HD MUXES are generally lower than for the existing 6.
 The CH31-

 Back in 2012 Ofcom started a discussion about selling off even more of the TV spectrum, i.e. that from CH49 up to CH60 : “the 700MHz clearance”, and in Nov 2014 they more or less confirmed this would happen.
 This is effectively the death of the C/D group… The new wideband will be the (existing) K group !
 In October 2016 Ofcom confirmed that the 700MHz band would be available for mobile data by the second quarter of 2020.
 Also see changing the groups, past, present and future ?

 The newer low power HD transmissions may be relatively short term if “the powers that be” keep trying to nick more and more frequencies for mobile broadband and stuff !